An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 \subsection{The law of large numbers}

-Let $P\in\PS(\Omega)$, and let us consider an infinite sequence $\alpha\in\Omega^\infty$ of outcomes which is being generated by infinitely repeated trials described by the finite probability space $P$ on $\Omega$.
+Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
+Let us consider an infinite sequence $\alpha\in\Omega^\infty$ of outcomes which is being generated by infinitely repeated trials described by the finite probability space $P$ on $\Omega$.
 The second necessary condition which the notion of probability for the finite probability space $P$ is considered to have to satisfy is the condition that \emph{the law of large numbers holds for $\alpha$}.
-Theorem~\ref{LLN} below confirms that this certainly holds.
-Note here that we have to prove that the law of large numbers holds for $\alpha$ even in the case where $P$ is \emph{not computable}.
-This is because a finite probability space is not computable, in general.
-However, we can certainly prove it, as shown in Theorem~\ref{LLN}.
+Theorem~\ref{LLN} below confirms that this condition certainly holds for an \emph{arbitrary} ensemble.